- BUYING RESOURCES -

 Mortgages & preapprovals

 Mortgages can be confusing and it may feel like there's endless amounts of options.
 Luckily, a lot of info and guidance on mortgages can be found online.
 It's also useful to reach out to mortgage companies, who can provide advice and a preapproval.

 A mortgage preapproval is useful in showing you what homes you can afford.

 On YELLOW, it's also important because it is required before you can visit or make an offer on any homes listed here.
 Sellers are able to set any preapproval threshold they desire.

 For example, say a seller lists their home for $200,000.
 They can specify that they only want buyers preapproved for $180,000 or more to visit their home.
 We will not disclose what you are preapproved for, nor will we specify the minimum level set by the seller.

 Having a preapproval helps both the buyer and seller because it prevents wasting time and resources on a home the buyer cannot afford.
 Plus, it helps keep sellers safe since they are letting strangers into their home.

 - GETTING A PREAPPROVAL -

 Contact lenders to get preapproved for a mortgage.
 It's easy and FREE!

-The loan consultants with the bank have a wealth of information on loan types and will help determine the best loan for you.
-The preapproval is free and you'll usually hear back within a day.
+It helps that you already have a relationship with them, and the loan consultants have a ton of information on loan types and can help determine the best loan for you.

 The process for a preapproval is fairly straightforward.